 As someone living with ALS or in contact with someone living with ALS, you should always take special precautions to safeguard your health and the health of those around you.
-With the latest viral outbreak, our Support Services team and the Lois Insolia ALS Clinic at the Les Turner ALS Center at Northwestern Medicine want to further reinforce preventative actions to prevent the spread of respiratory disease.
-The big message is “Keep Calm and Wash Your Hands”.
+People living with ALS are at an increased risk of respiratory problems associated with viral and bacterial infections.

 - Have supplies on-hand